kubekanvas/templates/strapi/strapi-part-2/README.md

 # Strapi Blog Platform - Part 2

+> **Related Article**: This code accompanies the tutorial "[Building and Deploying a Modern Blog Platform with Next.js, Strapi, and Kubernetes - Part 2: Adding the Frontend](https://www.kubekanvas.io/blog/building-and-deploying-a-modern-blog-platform-with-next-js-strapi-and-kubernetes-part-2-adding-the-frontend)" published on KubeKanvas.io.
+This article extends the Part 1 deployment by adding a Next.js frontend, implementing advanced ingress routing for both frontend and backend services, and demonstrating how to create a complete full-stack application on Kubernetes.

 This directory contains all the Kubernetes YAML files and Docker configuration needed for Part 2 of the Strapi blog platform tutorial.

 ## Files Overview